emotion-js/untitled-theming-experiment/README.md

 # When should I not use this?

 This library is built for themes that change a lot dynamically at runtime.
 If your theme rarely or never changes dynamically at runtime you may be better off directly using context or putting your theme in a file and importing it from there.

+Another important caveat to remember with this library is that since you don't have access to the actual values, you can't do things like lighten/darken colors and etc.

 # API